mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 And what has decreased:

-- **Design (x0.75):** We suffered from not bringing on a designer sooner.
+- **Design (x0.75):** Material Design hasn't evolved with changing tastes, and our work on a second design system to address this hasn't progressed as quickly we anticipated.
   - Material Design (x0.4): Its selling power is clearly fading.
   - Look & feel (x1.17): This is surprising.
-    It seems to be a transfer effect: people who previously cared more about Material Design now care more about the outcome than the spec itself.
+    It seems to be a transfer effect: people who previously cared more about Material Design now care more about the outcome than the specification itself.
     <br/>

 <details>